BPM-97 Vystrel

 Sources: KAMAZ Export basic facts

-Rostec's anniversary article says KAMAZ had produced more than 2.5 million trucks and about 3 million engines over its history.
+Rostec's anniversary article says KAMAZ had produced more than 2.5 million trucks and about 3 million engines over its history, with vehicles used in more than 80 countries.

 Sources: Rostec KAMAZ 55th anniversary article